wcaraza/chefrecommends/README.md

 Webservices:

-This application consumes RESTFUL based services, services API comprises sending information from the application to the (request) is the server from the application server (response)
+This application reads RESTFUL based-services.
+The API services involves sending information from the application to the server (request), and the other way around. (response)

 Excel documents: